alexk99/the_router/conf_options2.md

 Where:
  - mode
- 	 0 - don't limit the number of connections;
+ 	 0 - don't group connections and don't limit the number of connections in a group;
 	 1 - limit the number of connection in a group. group connections by the source ip address;
 	 2 - limit the number of connection in a group. group connections